App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 During the keyword search, (See lesson #3), it’s important to rely on indicators of their popularity in a given region.
 For a large number of countries (for instance, Slovakia, Hungary, etc.) the number of popular queries in English can be significantly higher than the number of queries made in the local language.
 Thus, in order to increase search visibility, all popular keywords can (and should) be used in the keyword field, regardless of the language.

 The Google Play algorithm has a different principle of operation: it iterates through the entire array of text, recognizes it by meaning, highlights key queries as words and phrases, and the number of their mentions.
 It can even identify the meaning and style of the text as a whole.
-For the Google Play algorithm, the frequency and repetition of the most relevant keywords are important (it’s also important to maintain balance and prevent keyword spam in the metadata, however).
+For the Google Play algorithm, the frequency and repetition of the most relevant keywords are important (it’s also important to maintain balance and prevent keyword spam in the metadata).
+Consider this carefully when attempting to optimize for Google search.

 For instance: in the case of English language texts, we recommend checking the level of “nativeness” of your description in the Google Natural Language tool.
 It will help you determine how clearly and correctly the Google algorithm can understand your text.
 The higher the Sentiment Score, the better the description will be indexed in the store.